 She then worked in South East England, where she gained her Certificate in Zoological Medicine and was part of the veterinary team at Woburn Safari Park.
 Following this post, she worked at Paignton Zoo for three years as Associate Veterinarian.
 She was Head of Veterinary Services for Twycross Zoo for five years working with a large variety of large and small exotic animals and was an Honorary Assistant Professor of the University of Nottingham Veterinary School of Veterinary Medicine and Science.

-Sarah is the leader of the health sub-group of the UK Elephant Welfare Group; veterinary advisor for the UK Elephant Focus Group and also the Bongo Taxon Advisory Group.
+Sarah is the leader of the health sub-group of the UK Elephant Welfare Group; was the veterinary advisor for the UK Elephant Focus Group and also the Bongo Taxon Advisory Group.
 Her research interests include Great Ape heart disease, elephant herpes virus and animal welfare in captivity.

 Sarah gained her RCVS diploma in Zoo Medicine (Mammalian) in 2014 and became an RCVS Recognised Specialist in Zoo and Wildlife Medicine in 2015.
 She has also spent time teaching in China and Romania and in the Cameroon doing veterinary work with rescued primates.
+She also works with local authorities on zoo inspections and inspects premises under the new animal welfare regulations.